wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

    ### Technologies used in SnakeEyes

+   PROTIP: Nick's class presents not a deep dive of Flask, but the technologies around Flask.
    To be "awesome", the app makes use of several <strong>(free) open source</strong> packages and code libraries, listed below in <strong>alphabetical order</strong>:

 1. Ajax requests